 So here are 4 of my favorite combos

 Beets and Berries

-I love beats lately, You can’t even taste them with the strong flavors of berries, but you get their nutrition.
+I love beats lately!
+If you’re not a beet fan don’t worry can’t even taste them with the strong flavors of berries, but you get their nutrition.
 This juice tastes like raspberries.

 tip: cut the apple up and do pieces of it with the Kale and the raspberries.
 Applies are REALLY juicy, Kale is not.
 So the liquid from the apple helps to move those veggie along and get the most nutrients out of them.

 Green Power Juice